nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 * documentation and minor improvements to 170 modules, including 312 new runnable examples
 * 280 new nimble packages

 Nim made its first entry in TIOBE index in 2017 at position 129, last year it entered the top-100, and last 2 months it entered the top-50 (https://forum.nim-lang.org/t/8297).
+We hope this release will reinforce this trend, building on Nim's core strenghs: a compiled systems programming language offering C-like performance and portability, python-like syntax, LISP-like flexibility, with best-in class metaprograming and C, C++, python interop.

 This release includes improvements in the following areas:
 * major improvements to gc:arc, gc:orc